Few countries in the world can boast a geography as varied as that of Turkey.

 Another consequence of the uneven and mountainous relief of Turkey’s geography is the abundance of rivers abundance of riversSome of them are really long, with more than 1,000 km in length.

-are not navigable because of the rapidity of its waters.
+However, the vast majority of them are not navigable because of the rapidity of its waters.

 And perhaps because of this, their names are not as famous as those of other countries, nor have they historically been used as significant means of communication.